oehf/ipf-docs/_pages/ihe/hl7v3/hl7v3MessageTypes.md

 Starting with the version 4.1.0, IPF contains model classes for requests and responses of selected HL7v3 transactions, divided into two categories:
-* stub classes, whose structures resemble generic HL7v3 definitions and whose names correspond to root XML elements of HL7v3 messages, e.g. `PRPAIN201309UV02Type` for ITI-45 request.
+* stub classes (originating from Gazelle), whose structures resemble generic HL7v3 definitions and whose names correspond to root XML elements of HL7v3 messages, e.g. `PRPAIN201309UV02Type` for ITI-45 request.
 * simplified model classes tailored to a particular IHE transaction, e.g. `PixV3QueryRequest` for ITI-45 request.

 For the conversion between these two categories of model classes, as well as between them and XML strings,